keithrozario/aws-well-architected-labs/content/Security/200_Labs/200_Network_Firewall_for_filtering_traffic/1_create_stack.md

 3. Select the instance name starting with the naming prefix you selected e.g.*well-architected-labs-instance* and click start session.
 4. A terminal window should appear on screen.

+{{% notice note %}}
+An SSH key is not configured in this lab, instead [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) should be used to manage the EC2 instances as a more secure and scalable method.
+If you do not see your instance among the Target Instances list, wait 10 minutes after the cloud formation deployment is complete.
+{{% /notice %}}

 You have now set up the lab environment and are ready to proceed to the next step!